lenko-d/cyber-defence-agent/logo_specification.md

 ## 🎨 Logo Concept: Shield + AI Brain Motif

 ### Overview
-The CDA logo combines a **cybersecurity shield** with an **AI brain motif** to represent autonomous intelligent cyber defense.
+The CDA logo combines a **cybersecurity shield** with an **AI brain motif** to represent cyber defense.
 The design symbolizes protection through artificial intelligence, creating a modern, professional, and trustworthy brand identity.

 ---